 Types of Fees

-- Enrolment Fee – per child - payable when lodging Enrolment Form – non- refundable.
+- Enrolment Fee: per child – Payable when lodging Enrolment Form.
+This fee is non- refundable.

 Where an older sibling attends another Archdiocesan Catholic School including St Francis Xavier, John Paul College, Merici College or St Clare’s College, this amount will be collected by that school, and is not paid to St Monica’s.
 The Canberra Catholic Schools Building Fund is automatically added to your school fees statement and is remitted directly to Catholic Education via the school.
 Should you wish not to contribute to this fund you are required to advise the school at the commencement of each school year.